jenkinsci/ecu-test-execution-plugin/README.md

 ### Tool configuration

 ecu.test and trace.check installations are administrated in the global tool configuration at section "ecu.test".
-An installation entry is specified by an arbitrary name and the path to the executable.
+An installation entry is specified by an arbitrary name and the full path including the executable file extension.
 The execution on a Jenkins agent requires the adaptation of the path to the executable of the tool on the agent configuration page.

 ![ecu.test](docs/images/ecu.test-config.png "ecu.test-config")